 Area of Risk 7 Sanctions and Trade controls Definition Establishment of any business which involves the establishment of a branch or the incorporation of a company in a country in which Compass does not currently operate or the introduction of any new business or entry into a new contract in any territory or territorial waters outside the country of residence of the operating company or the introduction of a new business sector/line in an existing country.
-Entry into new territories/sectors can potentially create sanctions risks as the relevant territories may have their own unique sanctions requirements which Compass will have to ensure we adhere to.
+Entry into new territories/sectors can potentially create sanctions risks as the relevant territory/sector may be subject to sanctions in another jurisdiction where Compass operates.
+In addition, new territories may have their own unique sanctions requirements which Compass will have to ensure we adhere to.
 Expectation Compass respects and adheres to all sanctions programmes and will not do business with relevant prohibited sanctioned countries or sectors.
-Red Flags/ Warning Signs New businesses in the following jurisdictions or that border/have close connections to the following jurisdictions may pose particular sanctions risks: Belarus, Burundi, Central African Republic, Cuba, Crimea, Democratic Republic of the Congo, Iraq, Iran, Lebanon, Libya, Nicaragua, North Korea, Russia, Somalia, Sudan, South Sudan, Syria, Ukraine, Venezuela, Yemen, Zimbabwe.9 What You need to do Follow the GAM in relation to entering new countries, territories or sectors.
-Obtain appropriate approval from the relevant country or Regional General Counsel and Group Head of Ethics & Integrity before having any dealings involving an individual or entity linked to a sanctioned country or sector.
+Red Flags/ Warning Signs New businesses in the following jurisdictions or that border/have close connections to the following jurisdictions may pose particular sanctions risks: Belarus, Burundi, Central African Republic, Cuba, Crimea, Democratic Republic of the Congo, Iraq, Iran, Lebanon, Libya, Nicaragua, North Korea, Russia, Somalia, Sudan, South Sudan, Syria, Ukraine, Venezuela, Yemen, Zimbabwe.
+What You need to do Follow the GAM in relation to entering new countries, territories or sectors.
+Obtain appropriate approval from the relevant country or Regional General Counsel and Group Head of Ethics &amp; Integrity before having any dealings involving an individual or entity linked to a sanctioned country or sector.